VEinteligente/VESinFiltro/_noticias/2021-02-03_Instagram_phishing.md

 While researching this case we found the probable origin of the source code in a Turkish hacker forum, the description of the PHP documents and user comments match the phishing sites found, the username also matches an attribution comment in the HTML code.

 # Recommendations
-For the users who want to visit this site or any other with sensitive information, we recommend taking these basic security measures:
+For the users who want to visit any website with sensitive information, we recommend taking these basic security measures:

 1. Get the link or address using trusted sources.
 In this case: directly from the official Whatsapp or Facebook bots.